Bitcoin was the first crypto to ever be invented, all other cryptos are known as altcoins, or "alternative coins".

 A price bubble occurs when an asset's market value is higher than it actual worth.

-The Securities and Exchange Commision, a US agency responsible for investigating and shutting down Crypto projects.
+The Securities and Exchange Commision, a US agency responsible for enforcing federal securities laws, proposing securities rules, and regulating the securities industry,

-A person who believes that Bitcoin blocks need to be small for everyone to be able to run a full node.
+A person who believes that bitcoin block sizes need to be small for everyone to be able to run a full node.

 Agreements between two parties that execute automatically when the required terms are met and also cancel the same way when the terms are not met.